Marble Queen Pothos Yellow Leaves: Overwatering Is Usually the Answer

 Causes

-Natural senescence of lower leaves
+Natural senescence of the oldest leaves

 How to Fix It